Our Approach

 The Development Cycle Model

-Development is not linear and does not happen in isolated sessions.
-It unfolds through repeated cycles of:
+Development does not happen in isolated sessions.
+It unfolds through repeated Development Cycles, each consisting of three complementary phases:

 Focused Development